What is DAB radio?

 Now that digital radio is more popular than it has ever been, there’s a good chance that the country will begin moving more aggressively towards digital-only broadcasting.

-The UK government has revealed that it will be launching a review of the radio industry at the end of 2019, with a decision to be reached in the middle of 2020.
+The UK government revealed that it would launch a review of the radio industry at the end of 2019, with a decision to be reached in the middle of 2020.

-The government will consider the full range of ways that people typically listen to radio, including online apps, DAB, and analogue.
+The government would consider the full range of ways that people typically listen to the radio, including online apps, DAB, and analog.

 However, even if the DAB switchover happens, there’s no guarantee that digital radio will be the only way that we get our entertainment.

-Although FM and AM might go extinct, consumers will still have access to internet streams and podcasting applications too.
+Although FM and AM might go extinct, consumers can still access internet streams and podcasting applications.
 The internet can be more expensive if it means that you have to tune into mobile data on your phone or eat up your broadband allowances at home.

 DAB radio FAQs